arkishshah/node-mysql-erd/README.md

 $ npm install

-In the index.js file and specify the database.
+In the index.js file please specify the database.
+(Later shall be facilitated on the UI itself)

 $ ng serve